James Carroll (author)

-James Carroll (born January 22, 1943, Chicago, Illinois, United States) is an American author, historian, and journalist.
-A critical Catholic, he has written extensively about the contemporary effort to reform the Catholic Church, and has published not only novels, but also books on religion and history.
-He has received nine honorary doctorates, and is a fellow of the American Academy of Arts & Sciences.
+James Carroll (born January 22, 1943) is an American author, historian, journalist, and former Catholic priest.
+He has written extensively about the contemporary effort to reform the Catholic Church, and has published not only novels, but also books on religion and history.
+He has received nine honorary doctorates, and is a fellow of the American Academy of Arts and Sciences.

 Youth, education, and service as a priest

 Carroll was born in Chicago, the second of five sons of late U.S. Air Force General Joseph F. Carroll, and his wife Mary.
 At the time, his father was a Special Agent of the FBI, which he remained until being seconded to, and later commissioned by, the U.S. Air Force as the first commander of the U.S. Air Force Office of Special Investigations in 1948.
-After this, Carroll was raised in the Washington, D.C. area and in Germany.
+After this, Carroll was raised in the Washington, D.C., area and in Germany.
 He was educated at Washington's Priory School (now St. Anselm's Abbey School) and at an American high school (H.H.
 Arnold), in Wiesbaden, Germany.
 He attended Georgetown University before entering St. Paul's College, the Paulist Fathers' seminary, where he received his B.A. and M.A. degrees.

 He was ordained to the priesthood in 1969.
 Carroll served as Catholic chaplain at Boston University from 1969 to 1974.
 During that time, he studied poetry with George Starbuck and published books on religious subjects and a book of poems.
 He was also a columnist for the National Catholic Reporter (1972–1975) and was named Best Columnist by the Catholic Press Association.
 For his writing against the Vietnam War, he received the first Thomas Merton Award from Pittsburgh's Thomas Merton Center in 1972.
 Carroll left the priesthood and the Paulist Fathers in 1974 to become a writer, and, in the same year, was a playwright-in-residence at the Berkshire Theater Festival.